Tamburasca/kodi/README.md

 The EPG provider is defined in [wrapper.sh](https://github.com/Tamburasca/kodi/blob/69187c86d9edc0eaa648434f28c417774f76dc01/kodi_epg_api/wrapper.sh) and the remapping is configured in [epg_corrected.json](https://github.com/Tamburasca/kodi/blob/63b8967e152d43200b7169c17d566f78c9708959/kodi_epg_api/src/data/epg_corrected.json)

-   Provided endpoint:
+   Endpoint provided:

    * http://localhost:3003/guide.xml

-   Note: the EPG can be (optionally) cached after the javascript server is started, such it can be utilized in case grabbing the site is still active.
+   Note: the EPG can be (optionally) cached after the javascript server is started, such that it can be utilized in case grabbing the site is still active.

 If you need to call the KODI Web API via, here a few examples: